The importance of effective sales follow-up to convert a customer

 - 5 steps to set up your sales monitoring process:

 - How to start tracking opportunities?

 - The advantages of setting up a commercial follow-up action

 What is commercial tracking?

-When a lead is qualified and progresses through the sales funnel , it often becomes a sales opportunity .
+When a prospect is qualified and moves up the sales funnel , it often becomes a sales opportunity .
 As the name suggests, a sales opportunity is a qualified prospect who has shown some commitment to working with your business and has a high probability of turning into a business or a customer.
-Monitoring and management of business opportunities provide full visibility of the sales process and enable companies to more effectively track all opportunities across the entire pipeline.
+Tracking and managing business opportunities provides full visibility into the sales process and enables businesses to more effectively track all opportunities across the pipeline.

 5 steps to set up your sales monitoring process

 As is the norm in most sales and marketing processes, you should always start with knowing who your customer is, your persona.
 This step will help you plan the rest of your process much more clearly.
 Know who the influencers, decision makers, and buyers of what you are selling are.

 Then you need to know the platforms that this audience would be present on, online and offline.
 Find out which social networks they frequent the most, what keywords they search for on search engines, and what types of websites they frequent.
 If you have a mobile app, you can also try in-app ads .
 You can now make a complete list of all possible entry points and select the most relevant to you.

 Step 3: Define the stages in which each prospect must be